Some of the links might be affiliate links and, at no extra cost to you, we earn a small commission. See our disclaimer for more info.

 The museum is very kids friendly with a lot of fun and educative games for children

 Also several exhibits are made of chocolate themselves

 The highlight of the visit is the live demonstration with a chocolatier.
 They show how the famous Belgian pralines are made.
 Jean Neuhaus invented praline in Brussels in 1912

 Chocostory is right opposite of Manneken Pis, so I had to add a photo here 🙂 You can also find a Manneken Pis made of chocolate in the museum

 You also get to learn important things that make you feel less guilty when eating chocolate 🙂

-*You can also organize birthdays there.
-It costs EUR 35 for up to 12 kids.
-This includes entrance fee, a guide and a workshop
+- You can also organize birthdays there, which includes entrance fee, a guide and a workshop

 More Chocolate Options in Belgium